 Feeling the Holiday Blues

 The lack of social connection or anxiety can make any holiday a trial for a person suffering from loneliness or social anxiety issues, and they see the world as a hostile environment.
 Expected to be upbeat and merry, they tire at the very thought of being with other people.
-Their world is colored in tones of blue that hold them down to the ground while others sail through the clouds, and they feel they have little or no control over it.
+Their world is coloured in tones of blue that hold them down to the ground while others sail through the clouds, and they feel they have little or no control over it.
 These feelings during the holidays are becoming more apparent as the world recognizes the signs of depression, but it is even more important for people to combat their feelings before they are overtaken by them.

 Asking for Help